 That children and young adults can be asymptomatic

 We also learnt that there is not a single reliable study to determine the number of asymptotics.
 It is likely we will only learn the true extent once population based antibody testing is undertaken.

-- the main symptoms of COVID-19 are fever, a dry cough and fatigue
+- the main symptoms of COVID-19 include fever, a dry cough, fatigue and loss of smell.

 - approximately 80% have mild to moderate disease